 What an innovator Harold Hough was.
-Born in 1887 when no one had driven a car or flown an airplane and few people had heard Edison’s wax-cylinder phonograph, Hough joined the Star-Telegram in 1912 as circulation manager.
+He was born in 1887 when no one had driven a car or flown an airplane, and few people had heard Edison’s wax-cylinder phonograph.
+In 1912 Hough joined the Star-Telegram as circulation manager.
 Nine years later Carter drafted Hough to build, from scratch, the latest thing: a radio station (“whatever the heck that is”).

 A year later, on May 3 on page 19 of a twenty-page edition, tucked in with classified ads and a story about the Ku Klux Klan, was a one-column headline reading “Star-Telegram Radio Plant Licensed.”
 The report said that on May 2, 1922 Secretary of Commerce Herbert Hoover signed “the official permit for the operation of the Star-Telegram’s broadcasting and receiving station.”
 According to WBAP’s website, Hoover said the mnemonic for the station’s call letters—WBAP—was “We Bring A Program.”

 Like all pioneers, Hough had to make it up as he went along as he built WBAP radio.
 He was WBAP’s first broadcaster, first ringer of the cowbell, and first station manager.

 Fast-forward twenty-four years.
 In 1946 Carter again drafted Hough, this time to build, from scratch, the latest latest thing: a television station (“whatever the heck that is”).

 As with radio, Hough had to make it up as he went along as he pioneered WBAP-TV.
 But this time he had the experience of pioneering the previous latest thing to guide him in pioneering the latest latest thing.